-Our Consulting Group Investment Advisor Research department ("CG IAR") evaluates managers.
-Managers may only participate in the CES program if they are on CG IAR's Focus List or Approved List discussed below.
-You may obtain these lists from your Financial Advisor for these lists).
-In each program, only some of the managers on the Focus List and Approved List may be available.
-(The mutual funds and ETFs on the Focus List and Approved List are not offered in the CES program.)
+Our Consulting Group Investment Advisor Research Group ("CG IAR") evaluates Investment Products.
+CG IAR may delegate some or all of its functions to an affiliate or third party.
+Investment Products may only participate in the FS or CES programs if they are on CG IAR's Focus List or Approved List discussed below.
+You may obtain these lists from your Graystone Consultant.
+In each program, only some of the Investment Products may be available.

-As well as requiring managers to be on the Focus List or Approved List, we look at other factors in determining which managers we offer in these programs, including:
+As well as requiring Investment Products to be on the Focus List or Approved List, we look at other factors in determining which Investment Products we offer in these programs, including:

-- program needs (such as whether we have a sufficient number of managers available in an asset class)

-- client demand and

-- the manager's minimum account size.
+- program needs (such as whether we have a sufficient number of Investment Products available in an asset class) - client demand and - the manager's or Fund's minimum account size.

-We automatically terminate managers in the CES program if CG IAR downgrades them to "Not Approved."
-We may terminate managers from the program for other reasons (e.g., the manager has a low level of assets under management in the program, the manager has limited capacity for further investment, or the manager is not complying with our policies and procedures).
+We automatically terminate Investment Products in the CES and FS programs if CG IAR downgrades them to "Not Approved."
+We may terminate Investment Products from these programs for other reasons (i.e., the Investment Product has a low level of assets under management in the program, the Investment Product has limited capacity for further investment, or the Investment Product is not complying with our policies and procedures).

 Focus List.
-To be considered for the Focus List, a manager provides CG IAR with relevant documentation on the strategy being evaluated, which may include sample portfolios, asset allocation histories, its Form ADV (the form that investment managers use to register with the SEC), past performance information and marketing literature.
-For verification purposes, as part of the review process CG IAR may compare the manager's reported performance with the performance of a cross-section of actual accounts calculated by CG IAR.
-CG IAR personnel may also interview the manager and its key personnel, and examine its operations.
-Following this review process, managers are placed on the Focus List if they meet the required standards for Focus List status.
+To be considered for the Focus List, Investment Products provide CG IAR with relevant documentation on the strategy being evaluated, which may include sample portfolios, asset allocation histories, its Form ADV (the form that investment managers use to register with the SEC), past performance information and marketing literature.
+For verification purposes, as part of the review process CG IAR may compare the manager's/Fund's reported performance with the performance of a cross-section of actual accounts calculated by CG IAR.
+CG IAR personnel may also interview the manager or Fund and its key personnel, and examine its operations.
+Following this review process, Investment Products are placed on the Focus List if they meet the required standards for Focus List status.

-CG IAR periodically reviews managers on the Focus List.
-CG IAR considers a broad range of factors (including investment performance, staffing, operational issues and financial condition).
-Among other things, CG IAR personnel interview each manager periodically to discuss these matters.
-If CG IAR is familiar with a manager following repeated reviews, CG IAR is likely to focus on quantitative analysis and interviews and not require in-person meetings.
-CG IAR may also review the collective performance of a composite of the MSSB accounts managed by a manager and compare this performance to overall performance data provided by the manager, and then investigate any material deviations.
+CG IAR periodically reviews Investment Products on the Focus List.
+CG IAR considers a broad range of factors (which may include investment performance, staffing, operational issues and financial condition).
+Among other things, CG IAR personnel interview each manager or Fund periodically to discuss these matters.
+If CG IAR is familiar with a manager or Fund following repeated reviews, CG IAR is likely to focus on quantitative analysis and interviews and not require in-person meetings.
+CG IAR may also review the collective performance of a composite of the MSSB accounts managed by a manager/Fund and compare this performance to overall performance data provided by the manager/Fund, and then investigate any material deviations.

 Approved List.
-The process for considering managers for the Approved List is less comprehensive, and evaluates various qualitative and quantitative factors.
-These include personnel depth, turnover and experience; investment process; business and organization characteristics; and investment performance.
-CG IAR may use an algorithm - a rules-based scoring mechanism - that reviews various qualitative and quantitative factors and ranks each manager in a third party database.
-(Not all managers reviewed for the Approved List are subject to this algorithm.)
-CG IAR analysts analyze the information contained in the algorithm to gauge the completeness and consistency of the data which drive the rankings, and then send the manager additional information requests.
-CG IAR then determines whether the manager meets the standards for Approved List status.
-Furthermore, CG IAR may evaluate a manager under the evaluation process for the Focus List but then decide to instead put it on the Approved List.
+The process for considering Investment Products for the Approved List is less comprehensive, and evaluates various qualitative and quantitative factors.
+These may include personnel depth, turnover and experience; investment process; business and organization characteristics; and investment performance.
+CG IAR may use an algorithm - a rules-based scoring mechanism - that reviews various qualitative and quantitative factors and ranks each Investment Product in a third party database.
+(Not all Investment Products reviewed for the Approved List are subject to this algorithm.)
+CG IAR analysts analyze the information contained in the algorithm to gauge the completeness and consistency of the data which drive the rankings, and then send the manager or Fund additional information requests.
+CG IAR then determines whether the Investment Product meets the standards for Approved List status.
+Furthermore, CG IAR may evaluate an Investment Product under the evaluation process for the Focus List but then decide to instead put it on the Approved List.